Niteshshah123/Waste_Management_System/README.md

 A.Technologies Required:

-The project uses a combination of hardware, software, and cloud technologies:
+This project uses a combination of hardware, software, and cloud technologies:
 1. Hardware Requirements
 - Camera: High-definition cameras for still image capture.
 - Raspberry Pi: Microcontroller for connecting and controlling the camera.